abdullahselek/selek.tech/content/posts/static-vs-dynamic-quantization-in-machine-learning.md

 ## Summary

-Both static and dynamic quantization offer ways to reduce the model size and improve inference efficiency but cater to different use cases and trade-offs:
+Both static and dynamic quantization offer ways to reduce the model size and improve inference efficiency but cater to different use cases and trade offs:

 - Static Quantization requires a calibration step, uses fixed quantization parameters, offers faster inference with purely integer arithmetic, and is ideal for scenarios with known and stable input data distributions.
 - Dynamic Quantization skips the calibration step, uses dynamically computed quantization parameters during inference, offers more flexibility with input data variability, and provides a simpler application process at the cost of slightly less inference efficiency compared to static quantization.

-Choosing between static and dynamic quantization depends on the specific requirements of the deployment environment, such as the stability of the input data distribution, the available computational resources, and the acceptable trade-offs between inference speed and model accuracy.
+Choosing between static and dynamic quantization depends on the specific requirements of the deployment environment, such as the stability of the input data distribution, the available computational resources, and the acceptable trade offs between inference speed and model accuracy.